VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Introduction

-In response to such demand, vertical federated learning (VFL) paradigm emerges.
-VFL is a distributed framework that allows organizations to collaborate in training machine learning models on decentralized data without sharing real data to each other.
-In VFL, each client holds a local dataset with unique features pertaining to the {\em same} individuals.
-This makes VFL particularly appropriate to various applications with tabular data as opposed to image or audio.
-For training a prediction model under VFL~\cite{wei2022vertical}, each client passes its local data through a bottom model (on the client side) and sends the output to a top model (on the server side) to calculate gradients.
-This approach ensures that the local data is not directly accessed by any party except the owner, and only intermediate results are shared.
-Previous studies of VFL have primarily concentrated on prediction models such as decision tree~\cite{wu2020privacy} and deep neural network~\cite{romanini2021pyvertical}, there is no platform to train tabular GANs under VFL paradigms.
+Federated learning is a widely explored technique to train machine learning models on distributed data without sharing the data.
+Data remains in participating parties that hold data (known as clients) and learning is achieved by exchanging model information with a central party (also called the server), without sharing the data itself.
+In {\em Vertical} Federated Learning clients hold a local dataset with unique features pertaining to the {\em same} individuals or other identified subjects.
+This makes VFL particularly appropriate for various tabular data applications, while image or audio data would more naturally utilise {\em horizontal} federated learning, in which all clients have data with the same data feature structures.
+To train a prediction model under VFL~\cite{wei2022vertical}, each client passes its local data through a bottom model (on the client side) and sends the output to a top model (on the server side) to calculate gradients.
+This ensures that local data is not directly accessed by any party except the owning client, and only intermediate results are shared.
+Previous studies of VFL have concentrated on prediction models such as decision trees~\cite{wu2020privacy} and deep neural networks~\cite{romanini2021pyvertical}, there is no platform to train tabular GANs using VFL.